The Emergence of Fads in a Changing World: Analysis

-This section provides a detailed analysis of the comparison between the expected time between state changes and action changes, which is crucial in proving our main result.

 We first calculate the expected time between state changes.
-Since the process $(\theta_t)_t$ is a simple Markov chain, the expected time between state changes is inversely proportional to the probability of a state change, which is equal to $1/\eps$.
-To see this, suppose that the expected time between state changes is equal to $x$.
-As $(\theta_t)_t$ follows a two-state Markov chain with a symmetric transition probability of $\eps$, $x$ satisfies
+Since $\theta_t$ follows a simple two-state Markov chain with a symmetric transition probability $\eps$, the expected time between state changes is inversely proportional to the likelihood of a state change.
+To illustrate this, let $x$ represent the expected time between state changes.
+Then $x$ satisfies the following equation:

-This implies that $x = 1/\eps$.
-Intuitively, if the state becomes more likely to change in every period, it takes less time to change on average.
+which implies that $x = 1/\eps$.
+That is, a higher likelihood of state changes corresponds to a shorter average time between changes.

-In contrast, the question of how long it takes on average for the action to change is more difficult as the process $(a_t)_t$ is not a Markov chain.
-Nevertheless, $a_t$ is a function of $l_{t+1}$, namely, the sign of $l_{t+1}$, which is a Markov chain.
-However, as discussed in \S \ref{sec:evolution_public}, this Markov chain is complicated as it has infinitely many states (values) and different transition probabilities between states.
-The complexity of $(l_t)_t$ raises difficulty in directly analyzing the expected time between the sign switches of the public likelihood.
-To overcome this, we provide an upper bound instead and thus obtain an upper bound to the expected time between action changes.
+To calculate the expected time between action changes, note that while $a_t$ is not a Markov chain, it is a function of a Markov chain; more specifically, we have $a_t = \text{sign}(\ell_{t+1})$.
+However, as discussed earlier, this Markov chain is complicated\textemdash with infinitely many possible values and different transition probabilities\textemdash making it difficult to directly analyze the expected time between its sign switches.
+Therefore, we establish an upper bound, which also bounds the expected time between action changes.
+To do so, consider the maximum length of any cascade.
+Recall that such a maximum exists because the public belief in the cascade region slowly converges toward uniformity.
+Meanwhile, for any given signal precision and probability of a state change, no cascade can last longer than the one starting at $f_{+}(c_\alpha)$, which is the supremum of the public LLR.
+Hence, from \eqref{eq:cascadeLLR}, we can calculate a tight upper bound on the length of any cascade.